 2. Avoid foods bad for the heart

-Refined sugars, white bread, or animal protein-rich food should be avoided… When it comes to care for the health of our heart and against hypertension, it is important to dispense with certain foods and eating a diet low in fat.
-The vegetarian diet can also help reduce our cholesterol, but before undertaking, we must necessarily consult with our doctor.
+Refined sugars, white bread, or animal protein-rich food should be avoided… When it comes to caring for the health of our heart and against hypertension, it is important to dispense with certain foods and eating a diet low in fat.
+The vegetarian diet can also help reduce our cholesterol, but before undertaking, you must necessarily consult with your doctor.

 4. A glass of wine